Cloud monitoring guide: Observability

 Manageability: The extent that a digital asset can be controlled, self-heals, related to change risk and action groups that diagnose or auto remediate.

-Data source The primary location monitoring data comes from, for example an Azure storage account, Azure Active Directory, custom sources, etc.
+Data source: The primary location monitoring data comes from, such as an Azure Storage account, Azure Active Directory, or custom sources.

 The art of being observant